sblunt/orbitize/docs/index.rst

 - fixed a bug with the output units of RV fits when using the nbody backend (@eshelDror)
 - implementation of nautilus backend for posterior calculation (@AnCh2008, @eshelDror, @NiklasNucsc, @quintoon)
+- add an astrometry plotting utility function that folks can use to check if data were input correctly (@DTCupcakes)

 **3.4.0 (2026-7-20)**